theopn/dotfiles/README.md

 ### Text editors:

-- Neovim: So many things to talk about, use `:h theovim` to access the help documentation I wrote
+- **Neovim**: My IDE, to-do list, and software engineering project.
+Reference [`:h theovim`](./nvim/.config/nvim/doc/theovim.txt), a 700-lines of help documentation I wrote on custom functions, plugin configurations, and Vim tips I have accumulated over the years
 - Vim: Because Neovim is my main text editor, Vim is kept as a simple Vim config with Vimwiki for my journal writing
     - My Vimrc is built using [Kickstart.vim](https://github.com/theopn/kickstart.vim), features [40-line Vimscript bufferline](https://theopark.me/i-made-a-bufferline-with-40-lines-of-vimscript/)

 ### Others

-- LF: Simple and fast terminal file manager
+- **LF**: Simple and fast terminal file manager
     - `ee`: Open a file in `$EDITOR`
     - `ec`: You choose what editor you want to open a file in
     - `DD`: Move a file to `~/.theoshell/trash`